helium/HIP/0024-transfer-percentage-of-hotspot.md

 hotspot in order to raise cash to purchase an additional hotspot.
 In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on a market place for profit share in order to buy and deploy more hotspots.
-This will benefit the Helium Network as it will be more attractive to investors.
+This will benefit the Helium Network as investment in the network it will become more attractive.
 A trust minimized royalty stream is much better than equity from a risk management perspective - especially for international capital markets.

 # Stakeholders